Connect with others who understand.

 Tests and What They Show

 Some tests can provide proof of allergic reactions in the body, while others are performed to rule out other conditions.
-The allergist will request that no antihistamine medications be taken for several days before allergy testing takes place.
-Antihistamine drugs can render allergy tests ineffective.
+There’s no test that can accurately determine how severe a food allergy might be.

 Medical History

 The allergist will take a thorough history, asking about symptoms over time and family medical history.
-A clear picture may emerge from the medical history that will help a doctor assess risk factors that may strengthen the suspicion of food allergies or rule out other conditions.
+A clear medical history can help a doctor identify risk factors, which may either confirm the likelihood of food allergies or rule out other conditions.

 Physical Exam

-The allergist will perform a physical exam to look for chronic allergy symptoms, such as rash, abdominal pain, dark skin under the eyes, or pale and swollen membranes inside the nose.
-The allergist will likely listen to the heart and breathing to look for changes that could be caused by allergies.
+The allergist will perform a physical exam to look for ongoing allergy symptoms, such as rash, abdominal pain, dark skin under the eyes, or discolored and swollen membranes inside the nose.
+They will likely listen to your heart and breathing to look for changes that could be caused by allergies.

 Skin Testing

-There are two ways to test for allergies on the skin.
-The skin prick test is the most common.
-In the skin prick test, a grid will be drawn on your back or forearm.
-Each square corresponds to a specific food.
-One square will be pure histamine, which provokes a response in nearly every person.
-Histamine is used to show the allergist what a positive reaction will look like on each person’s skin.
+Histamine is a chemical the body releases during allergic reactions.
+It makes the immune system treat harmless substances (allergens) as threats, leading to symptoms like itching, swelling, and sneezing as the body tries to defend itself.
+Histamine is used to show the allergist what a positive test reaction will look like on each person’s skin.
 A drop of a food allergen is placed in each square.
-The skin is then lightly pricked with a medical lancet or probe to allow the allergen to enter the skin.
+Next, the allergist will lightly prick your skin with a small medical device like a lancet or probe to allow the allergen to enter the skin.
 The pricking can be uncomfortable.
-The allergist waits a few minutes, then examines the skin to see which allergens provoked a response.
-A positive response will cause a small, itchy swelling much like a mosquito bite.
+The allergist waits about 15 to 20 minutes, then examines the skin to see which allergens caused a response.
+A positive response shows up as a small, itchy swelling much like a mosquito bite.

-A negative response (no swelling) to a skin test is a fairly reliable indicator that you are not allergic to a food.
-A positive response to the skin testing, whether skin prick or intradermal, may not mean you are allergic.
-The skin prick test is a useful tool to narrow down the food or food that are most likely causing allergy symptoms, but more testing may be needed to confirm the allergy.
+A negative response (no swelling) to a skin test is a fairly reliable indicator that you’re not allergic to a particular food.
+A positive response to the skin testing may not mean you’re allergic.
+The skin prick test is a useful tool to narrow down the foods that are most likely causing allergy symptoms, but more testing may be needed to confirm the allergy.

 Blood Test